The super nabla operator: On power sums

 Note here that at least one column-composition tableau has no cells in the first column.
 Now place a circle above a column in the first component, and replace each cell in the base row with a column of $k+1$ numbers.
 From left to right, the first column has the tuple $w^1_1$, the second column has the tuple $w^1_2$, and so on until we reach column $\alpha_1$ containing the tuple $w^1_{\alpha_1}$.
 The next column is in the second column composition tableau, and it contains the tuple $w^2_1$.
-We continue in this way.
-The first row, or the $0^{\ith}$ row, has nonzero entries which rearrange to $\lambda$.
+We continue in this way to create $S'$ as in \Cref{figure:s_prime}.